 The memorial home consists of a domed hall and a 70-meter-high tower, adorned with two 12-meter red stars.
 The solemn hall has a diameter of 42 m and a height of 14.5 m.
 Inside, there are mosaic portraits of Lenin, Marx, Engels, Dimitar Blagoev, the founder and first leader of the BSDWP, and of course, the longest-serving leader of the Bulgarian Communist Party – Todor Zhivkov.
 It covers a total area of 550 m².

 After the collapse of the communist regime the monument was abandoned and gradually fell into disrepair.
 It became a favorite spot for graffiti artists and adventurous tourists.
 However, the gradual decay of the building caused elements of its interior to start falling apart.
 Therefore, the monument was classified as a potential life hazard and access to it was officially banned.
 However, a trip to Buzludzha is still well worth it if you want to have a deeper countryside experience and enjoy the impressive monument from the outside as well as the surrounding mountain scenery.
+There are plenty of options for an organized trip to Buzludzha with a tour guide.

 View this post on Instagram